tomf247/loancalculator/README.md

     - Site displayed correctly when using "Toggle Device Toolbar" and resizing the page.

 - Techsini
-    - Page layouts displayed correctly on mobile, tablet and desktop.
+    - Page layouts displayed correctly on mobile, tablet and desktop (See top image).

 - Unfixed Bugs
     - None